-The last two options are relatively very complicated and unnecessary.
-But nonetheless they are mentioned for completeness.
+The last two options are relatively complicated and unnecessary.
+Nonetheless, they are mentioned for completeness.

 A Statutory Declaration is a written statement by virtue of the Statutory Declarations Act 1835 and must be signed in the presence of one of the following:

 - other persons who are permitted by law to administer an oath